cfu288/SylvieJS/OVERVIEW.md

 Its purpose is to store javascript objects as documents in a nosql fashion and retrieve them with a similar mechanism.
 Runs in node and the browser.

-SylvieJS is a fork of [LokiJS repository](https://github.com/techfort/LokiJS)
+SylvieJS is a fork of [LokiJS repository](https://github.com/techfort/LokiJS).
+SylvieJS aims to be a drop-in replacement for LokiJS while maintaining more modern APIs.

 ## Getting Started